 WHOLE GROUP READING:

-Our first whole group reading book is Charlotte’s Web by E. B. White.
-Students are listening to the story, reading along if they are able.
+Our first whole group reading book was Charlotte’s Web by E. B. White.
+Students listened to the story, reading along if they were able.

 Comprehension skills we are learning and practicing include: describing characters using character traits, backing up the claim using evidence from the text, identifying onomatopoeia, describing setting, identifying how characters change, and identifying why characters behave the way that they do.